y0shis-yodelers/grace-shopper/SITE-OVERVIEW-FOR-CODE-REVIEW.md

   * The route to view all users is only availabe to admins
   * Products can be viewed by guests, registered users, and admins (the middleware was not used in this case)
   * Registered users can view their own information such as shopping cart, profile, etc.
+  * For testing purposes, this middleware checks if "superagenet" is included in the header of the request.
+If so, the test is given access to the route as well

 ## Deployment